 Is your raw milk yogurt runny?
 Does your homemade yogurt separate?
 Is it foamy?
 Too sour?
 Too liquid?
 Not sour enough?
-Each week through Nourished Kitchen's facebook page, and by email, I receive several questions about troubleshooting homemade yogurt.
-Here's a list of the most common questions on making homemade yogurt, working with starter cultures and troubleshooting your yogurt when things go a little awry.
+Here's a list of the most common questions on making homemade yogurt, working with starter cultures, and troubleshooting your yogurt when things go a little awry.

 How do I know my yogurt is done?

 You know your yogurt is done when, after culturing it for the recommended period of time (6 to 12 hours for thermophilic yogurt, and 24 to 48 hours for room temperature yogurt), it pulls away from the sides of the jar when you tilt it.
 This indicates that the proteins have coagulated and your yogurt has finished culturing.

 Sometimes your yogurt just doesn't taste quite right.
 Often, this is because of your personal preference and expectations.
 For this reason, most problems with yogurt's flavor can be easily remedied by making small changes to the culturing process.

 Rarely, there may be a problem with your starter culture.
 And, if that's the case, discarding your starter and beginning again is the best remedy.

 Both temperature and time influence how sour yogurt will taste.
 That's because as yogurt cultures, the bacteria in the starter culture will eat the naturally occurring milk sugar (lactose) and release lactic acid.
 The acid they release makes the yogurt taste sour.

 - Culturing yogurt for too long or too high a temperature can make it taste extra sour.

 - Most homemade yogurts are thermophilic.
 This includes popular options such as Bulgarian and Greek yogurt.
 Culture them at 108 - 110 F for about 6 hours for a mildly sour yogurt.